This new eatery looks set to be the swankiest restaurant in Birmingham - Birmingham Post

 The decor is decidedly decadent with lavish lighting throughout to complement a super sexy dark aesthetic - perfect for evening dining.
 It is certainly high in the running to win the award for the sexiest restaurant to open in Birmingham (see our video above)

-There is lots of natural, carved wood - inspired by the giant Ombu trees in Argentina - and the colour scheme is more muted than Gaucho’s older restaurants with a focus on neutral colours rather than a stark black and white aesthetic.
+There is lots of natural, carved wood - inspired by the giant Ombu trees in Argentina - and the colour scheme is more muted than Gaucho’s older restaurants with a focus on neutral colours.

 But make no mistake, this is signature Gaucho for those already familiar with the famed brand.
 And the open plan design means it should be the place to see and be seen in Birmingham.